 If your date has a fear of heights, rock climbing may in fact be very challenging and scary for them.
 It will cause them to feel very self conscious and might result in some ackward moments, hence this is not the date vibe that you are looking for.

-Additionally, though the risk is small, rock climbing is an inherently dangerous sport, and it is possible for you or your date to get injured while rock climbing or bouldering.
+Additionally, though the risk is small, rock climbing is an inherently dangerous sport, and it is possible for you or your date to get injured while rock climbing or bouldering if you have a bad landing on the crash pad.
 Again, this would certainly put a damper on the day, though it could also serve as a funny story in the future if he/ she still wants to contact you;).

 3. On That Note…Is Bouldering a Good Date Idea Compared to Rock Climbing?